AutomateThePlanet/Bellatrix-Java-Documentation/docs/web-automation/web-automation.md

 ### Cookies Service ###
 You need to make sure that you have navigated to the desired web page.
 Get all cookies, Get a specific cookie by name, Delete all cookies, Delete a specific cookie by name.
 Add a new cookie. [**Learn more**](cookies-service).

-### 30+ web components ###
+### 30+ Web Components ###
-Includes only the actions that you should be able to do with the specific control and nothing more.
+Includes only the actions that you should be able to do with the specific componet and nothing more.
 [**Learn more**](web-components).

 ### Web Extendability ###